Discreet Psychological Expertise

 Equality Beyond Hierarchy, Role, or Office

-Every client has the right to be seen and addressed in the counseling process independently of office, role, social status, or public visibility.
+Every client has the right to be met and addressed without regard to office, role, social status, or public visibility.

 Principle of Minimal Trace